sony/nnabla-ext-cuda/docker/READEME.md

 ## Tutorial image

-The image contains nnabla Python with CUDA extension and [nnabla-examples](https://github.com/nnabla-examples/) repository.
+The image contains nnabla Python (3.5)  with CUDA extension (CUDA8.0 and CUDNN7.1) and [nnabla-examples](https://github.com/nnabla-examples/) repository.
 The following command runs a jupyter server listening 8888 port on the host OS.

 ```